SCaste/Lobo-Links-Extension/README.md

    to a location with the "pics" folder as a subfolder.
 ```
 ```
-3. Navigate to chrome://extensions/, and ensure that developer mode is checked.
+3. Navigate to chrome://extensions/, and verify that developer mode is checked.
 ```
 ```
-4. Click load unpacked extension and ensure that you provide it with the "Lobo Links" folder.
+4. Click load unpacked extension and provide it with the "Lobo Links" folder.
 ```